GlPortal/ads/developer.md

 GlPortal is a free and open source 3D puzzle action adventure written in C++ using modern OpenGL and SDL2.

 GlPortal lets you explore how games are made.
-Join our international well organized team of developers and artists and develop your skills while crafting something that people value and use all over the planet.
-Implement your solid vision in a framework that supports your creativity.
+Join our international well organized team of developers and artists and craft something that people value all over the planet.
+Implement your vision in a framework that supports your creativity.
 Brainstorm with clever minds and develop your skills in a pressure-free environment.

 You will use project specific tools and a modern stack.